‘Salman Khan fans are going to have a blast with Radhe'

-“They like to see him on a chaddhar (referring to the cinema screen) and not a roomal (handkerchief).”
-The UAE is among the foreign territories where the movie is up for theatrical release unlike in India where due to the raging Covid situation, the movie will simultaneously release on a pay-per-view platform as well.
+“They like to see him on a chaddhar (sheet, referring to the cinema screen) and not a roomal (handkerchief).”
+The UAE is among the foreign territories where the movie is up for theatrical release unlike in India where due to the raging Covid situation, Radhe will simultaneously release on a pay-per-view platform as well.

 “Radhe is a wholesome film, a family entertainer and Salman Khan is coming on the big screen after a long time…,” continues Shroff over our Zoom call, to underline the Bollywood superstar’s propensity to come out with blockbusters during the festive season.